 About the City Code

-There are two (2) documents which determine how your local government is run.
+There are two documents that determine how your local government is run.
 These are the Charter and the Code.
-The Charter includes much of the operational basis for the City including the composition of the City Council and the boundaries of the City.
-The Charter can only be changed through a referendum (vote) of the City's registered voters.
+The Charter includes much of the operational basis for the city, including the composition of the City Council and the boundaries of the city.
+The Charter only can be changed through a referendum (vote) of the city's registered voters.

-The Code is the document which contains much more detailed information on how the City is run with everything from animal control laws to the environment to planning and zoning and everything in between.
+The Code is the document that contains much more detailed information on how the city is run, from animal control laws to the environment, planning and zoning and everything in between.

-This Code guides how the City is governed and is updated as the City grows and changes.
-Click here to view the entire Municipal Code.
+This Code guides how the city is governed and is updated as the city grows and changes.
+View the entire Municipal Code.